One of the best ways to get a cheap mobile deal is to go through a reseller. But what are they? Broadbandchoices takes a look.

 Isn't it better to go directly to a network?

-When you take out a mobile phone contract on a particular network through a reseller, you're getting service from that network - it's a real contract that it will abide to, exactly the same as if you'd gone and got a deal directly.
+It's a common misconception that going through a reseller might be a compromise in quality or service.
+However, when you take out a mobile phone contract on a particular network through a reseller, you're getting service from that network - it's a real contract that it will abide to, exactly the same as if you'd gone and got a deal directly.
 That includes customer service and all the same perks the network offers.

-For example, let's say you got an iPhone XS on O2 through a reseller.
+For example, let's say you got an iPhone 15 on O2 through a reseller.
 You'll get a fancy deal at a cheaper price than if you'd gone directly to O2, but still with O2's coverage and service, and access to O2 Priority, O2 Refresh, and O2 Wi-Fi hotspots.
 If you have problems with your service, O2 will sort it out; while if there's a technical issue with the handset, you'd need to contact either the reseller or the phone's manufacturer.

 The handset you'll get will come from a batch that the reseller bought wholesale, or it'll be a refurbished one that has been thoroughly tested.
 In other words, the phone is either identical to the one you'd get straight from the network, or it's gone through an extra round of checks and is literally as good as new.